hyaliyun/Google-Docs/website/learn/global_objects/json/index.md

 - Numbers
   - : Leading zeros are prohibited.
 A decimal point must be followed by at least one digit. `NaN` and `Infinity` are unsupported.

 Any JSON text is a valid JavaScript expression, but only after the [JSON superset](https://github.com/tc39/proposal-json-superset) revision.
-Before the revision, U+2028 LINE SEPARATOR and U+2029 PARAGRAPH SEPARATOR are allowed in string literals and property keys in JSON; but the same use in JavaScript string literals is a {{jsxref("SyntaxError")}}.
+Before the revision, U+2028 LINE SEPARATOR and U+2029 PARAGRAPH SEPARATOR are allowed in string literals and property keys in JSON; but the same use in JavaScript string literals is a .

 Other differences include allowing only double-quoted strings and no support for {{jsxref("undefined")}} or comments.
 For those who wish to use a more human-friendly configuration format based on JSON, there is [JSON5](https://json5.org/), used by the Babel compiler, and the more commonly used [YAML](https://en.wikipedia.org/wiki/YAML).